Should Parents Work on Their Child’s Speech Goals at Home?

 It doesn’t mean you have to sit down as soon as you get home and start drilling them with flashcards and work.

-Though this may seem daunting and exhausting after a long day, the more frequent your child is exposed to certain skills, means the more the skill learning carryover, which is the goal of therapy!
+Though this may seem overwhelming after a long day, the more frequently your child is exposed to certain skills, means the more the skill learning carryover, which is the goal of speech therapy at home!

-Your child’s therapist should be giving you “homework” and, if not, please request ideas and strategies from them.
+Your child’s speech-language pathologist should be giving you “homework,” and if not, please ask for ideas and strategies from them.

 Search for more ideas on our website: